-The Schoolhouse is closed for the season.
-Please call the Ripon Chamber of Commerce to schedule a tour.
-(920) 748-6764
+The schoolhouse is closed for the season!
+Please contact us to schedule a private tour.

 1074 W Fond Du Lac Street